metwork-framework/quickstart/4_monitoring.md

 service metwork restart mfserv
 ```

+> Note: if you don't have the `service` command installed, you can use `/etc/rc.d/init.d/metwork restart mfserv` instead

 Now, you can make some hits on your API by calling several times `http://localhost:18868/tutorial?q=foobar`.
 These hits will be logged.

 Go back to the Grafana dashboard on `http://localhost:15605`, click on dashboards, select the mfserv dashboard, and you should see some web activity on the charts:

 ![alt text](./images/mfadmin_mfserv_grafana.png "mfadmin mfserv Grafana Dashboard")

 But Grafana only shows metrics.
 If you want to analyze your logs more precisely, MetWork Framework also ships with a Kibana dashboard.
-Head to `http://localhost:15605` and login with the following credentials:
+Head to `http://localhost:15605`, Click on `Kibana` (or open `http://localhost:15605/kibana/` in your browser) and login with the following credentials:
 * user: admin
 * password: admin